Kragline/get_next_line/README.md

 WARNING!!!

-Program works only for mac, on linux OPEN_MAX macro is undefined
+To run bonus part on linux replace OPEN_MAX macro with 1024